juanclopgar97/python_sharp/README.md

 ## Introduction

-python# (python sharp) module was created with the intention of adding EOP (event oriented programing) into python in the most native feeling, easy sintax way possible.
+python# (python sharp) module was created with the intention of adding EOP (event oriented programming) into python in the most native feeling, easy syntax way possible.

-EOP is a programming paradigm that allows execute actions (code) based on "doings" or events, this is really usefull when you have to execute specific actions when something happens but you do not have the certainty when or how many times is going to happen.
+EOP is a programming paradigm that allows execute actions (code) based on "doings" or events, this is really useful when you have to execute specific actions when something happens but you do not have the certainty when or how many times is going to happen.

-This module was thought to accomplish EOP with 2 objetives in mind:
+This module was thought to accomplish EOP with 2 objectives in mind:

 1. Features should look and feel like a native python feature.
 2. Implementation should be based in another famous EOP language to decrease learning curve and improve user experience.

-Events are just another possible way to declare a class member like: fields/attributes, properties and methods, python already have a way to define a property with **@property**, this helps to define objective number 1, for this reason events are implemented with **@event** sintax to be consistent with python:
+Events are just another possible way to declare a class member like: fields/attributes, properties and methods, python already have a way to define a property with **@property**, this helps to define objective number 1, for this reason events are implemented with **@event** syntax to be consistent with python:

 ```python #5
 class Person: